tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@rohankokane/index.md

 ### Covid-19 Awareness Portal

 _description_ In this global pandemic situation Let's be aware and not scared!
 A complete responsive web application where our college could conduct various activities for students in this quarantine.
-Now there is pictorial awareness quiz upon which can also earn certificates and it will be mailed by PHP mailer.
-A Wall of Unsung Heores, the people who are helping the needy ones through their small acts of kindness can share there stories and ideas by uploading on this wall.
+As of now there is pictorial awareness quiz upon submitting one can also earn certificate and it will be mailed by PHP mailer.
+A Wall of Unsung Heores, the people who are helping the needy ones through their small acts of kindness can share there stories and ideas by uploading posts on this wall.
 A small effort to spread positivity amid this lockdown.

 _stack_ Frontend with HTML, CSS and Javascript and PHP for backend with mySQL for Database.